Completing a grant application can take 40 hours or more. We want to help you navigate the process.

 How to write a strong application

-Applications must be 80 pages or less.
-So, be brief, but precise as you describe:
+Applications must adhere to the page limits in the NOFO.
+Be brief, but precise as you describe:

 - Goals and objectives